Woodworking

 Block Plane Blade Angle and What It Means for End Grain

 End grain cuts across fiber ends instead of along fiber length.
 A 37-degree blade slices those ends cleanly.
-A 45-degree blade pushes through them with more resistance.
+A 45-degree blade pushes through them.
+Eight degrees changes everything about how wood responds.

 October 17, 2025